joelmoss/frails/README.md

   - Follow convention over configuration as much as possible.
   - Tight integration with Rails, without tying you up in knots.
+  - Un-opinionated webpack configuration - batteries not included!
   - Full Webpack control without fighting with the likes of Webpacker.
-  - Embrace modern front end practises.
+  - Embrace modern front end practices.

 ## Installation